 Synopsis of a novel by Patricia Vaccarino

-Young Italian girl Cookie Colangelo and black boy Herman Lynch explore the heart of racial prejudice in working-class Yonkers circa 1969-71.
+A young Italian girl Cookie Colangelo and a shy black boy Herman Lynch explore the heart of racial prejudice in working-class Yonkers circa 1969-71.
 Small-time drug dealer and troublemaker Concetta Mary Bernadette Colangelo is a tough Cookie and an unlikely heroine.
 Her mother, Kitty Colangelo, is one helluva sexy schizophrenic and her father, Johnny Colangelo is a jazz musician living a secret life in the jazz clubs and studios of New York City.
 The Italian girls of Yonkers don’t like Cookie because she’s too white.
 Being a good girl has gotten Cookie nowhere and now she’s become an indomitable force to reckon with, one who leaves no prisoners as she cuts a mighty swath through the city of Yonkers.
 I’m a gangster, Cookie said to herself.
 And no one’s going to mess with me.